Alan Pogue: Career

-Notable Texans

-His lens captured many well known Texans, including, John Henry Faulk, Sissy Farenthold, Barbara Jordan, Molly Ivins, Ann Richards, Jim Hightower, and George Bush.
-These photographs provide an intimate look at their humanity and remind the viewer of their essential qualities.
-For example, his photograph of then-Governor George Bush, shows him with his cheeks puffed out in a classic expression of exasperation.
+During his career, Pogue also managed to capture many well known Texans, including, John Henry Faulk, Sissy Farenthold, Barbara Jordan, Molly Ivins, Ann Richards, Jim Hightower, and former president George W. Bush.

 Present

 Pogue won The Austin Chronicle's Best Photographer reader's poll six times and is the 2009 Best All Around Winner in the Media category.
 In 1983 Pogue received the Dobie Paisano Fellowship, recognizing his writings related to Texas.

 A longtime member of Veterans for Peace, Pogue has used his photography to support the organization.

-Pogue is a staff photographer for the Texas Observer in Austin, Texas, starting there in 1971.
+Pogue is a staff photographer for the Texas Observer in Austin, Texas, since 1971.
 He continues his work at the Texas Center for Documentary Photography in Austin and supports the causes of justice that have been the core of his documentary photograph career.

 During the coronavirus pandemic, Pogue journeyed to Oklahoma to cover President Donald Trump's June 20, 2020 Tulsa rally.
 The Texas Observer provided Pogue a letter for the purpose of establishing press credentials.
 He was able to enter the Bank of America Center where the rally was held.
-While waiting for Trump to arrive, he heard something was happening outside.
-Pogue ventured outside and was taking photos, of Black Lives Matter protestors being arrested, when he came to the attention of the police.
-They arrested him for 'obstruction' and took him to jail.
+While waiting for Trump to arrive, Pogue ventured outside to investigate a commotion caused by a group of Black Lives Matter protestors.
+He took photos of protestors being arrested, which came to the attention of the police.
+Pogue was arrested on the scene and taken to jail, with the reason for arrest cited by the police as 'obstruction'.
 He was released the following day.